What is an anti-inflammatory diet?

 Raspberries are another great source of antioxidants and anthocyanins.
 One study showed the equivalent of about a handful of raspberries per day reduces markers of inflammation in the blood while another study showed potentially protective effects against colorectal cancer.
 8

-How to add more berries to your diet:
+How to put more raspberries on your plate: